-Updated Card For ‘All In’ Pay-Per-View This Weekend – 10 Huge Matches Confirmed
+Updated Card For ‘All In’ Pay-Per-View This Weekend: 10 Huge Matches Confirmed

-After months and months of planning, Cody Rhodes and the Young Bucks are finally coming upon the big day for All In in Chicago.
+After months and months of planning, Cody Rhodes and the Young Bucks are finally coming up on the big day for All In in Chicago.
 The wrestling event fully organized by the former WWE superstar known as Stardust and his friends is something that will definitely go down in history.
 As the pay-per-view’s date of Sept.
 1, 2018, inches ever closer, it is obvious that the card is full of great matches to make it as historic as possible.

 All In is being billed as the largest independent wrestling event of all time, and it is really hard to say they’re wrong.
 If this goes off without a hitch, it could very well end up bringing about more from Cody Rhodes and the Young Bucks.

-The event is bringing forth some of the biggest stars on the independent scene, in Ring of Honor, some currently signed by Impact Wrestling, and even former WWE title holders.
-As of late on Tuesday night, there are 10 confirmed matches on the card with one or two others possibly being added before the week is out.
+The event is bringing in some of the biggest stars on the independent scene, including Ring of Honor, some currently signed by Impact Wrestling, and even former WWE title holders.
+As of late on Tuesday night, there are 10 confirmed matches on the card, with one or two others possibly being added before the week is out.

 Even though this is an independent show, there are a number of big titles on the line from different promotions.
 It’s going to be one for the ages, and all wrestling fans will be able to enjoy it.